Listed Volatility and Variance Derivatives

-Yves Hilpisch is founder and CEO of The Python Quants (cf. https://home.tpq.io) and The AI Machine.
-The group focuses on Open Source technologies for Financial Data Science, Algorithmic Trading and Computational Finance.
-It also provides data, financial and derivatives analytics software (cf. Quant Platform and DX Analytics) as well as consulting services and Python for Finance trainings.
+Yves Hilpisch is founder and CEO of The Python Quants (https://tpq.io) and The AI Machine (https://aimachine.io).
+The group focuses on Open Source technologies for Financial Data Science, Artificial Intelligence, Algorithmic Trading and Computational Finance.
+It also provides data, financial and derivatives analytics software (see Quant Platform and DX Analytics) as well as consulting services and Python for Finance online trainings.

 DX Analytics is a purely Python-based derivatives and risk analytics library which implements all models and approaches presented in the book (e.g. stochastic volatility & jump-diffusion models, Fourier-based option pricing, least-squares Monte Carlo simulation, numerical Greeks) on the basis of a unified API.

 We are offering comprehensive Python for Finance online training programs — leading to University Certificates — about Financial Data Science, Algorithmic Trading, Computational Finance, and Asset Management.
 In addition, we also offer customized corporate training classes.
 See https://home.tpq.io/certificates or just get in touch below.